manticoresoftware/manticoresearch/TESTING.md

 ### CI/CD Integration

-Tests are automatically run via GitHub Actions:
+Tests are automatically run via GitHub Actions when you create a pull request:

-- `.github/workflows/test.yml` - Main test workflow
+- `.github/workflows/test.yml` - Main test workflow (runs automatically on PR)
-- `.github/workflows/clt_tests.yml` - CLT test workflow
+- `.github/workflows/clt_tests.yml` - CLT tests (runs automatically on PR)
-- `.github/workflows/clt_nightly.yml` - Nightly extended tests
+- `.github/workflows/clt_nightly.yml` - Extended nightly tests

+**For contributors**: Simply add your tests to the appropriate directory in `test/clt-tests/`.
+When you create a PR, GitHub Actions will automatically run all relevant tests.
+Maintainers will determine if additional test coverage (e.g., nightly tests) is needed during code review.

+**You don't need to worry about which workflow runs your tests** - the CI/CD system handles this automatically based on your changes.

 ### Binary and File Locations